 - First Observance of International Youth Day 2000

-THIS IS YOUR DAY AND YOUR YEAR!
+THIS IS YOUR DAY !

 Think about what you can do in you community and how you can effectively spread the message.
 Make it fun and relatable and use all your channels to spread the message.
 Think Facebook, Twitter, university newsletters, local newspapers.